Habeebpc/Reedio/README.md

 # boilerplate-backend
 ## _ERP Application Backend_

-This is an application build using Python Django and Django REST framework.
+This is an application build using Python Django and Django REST framework. lo

 ## Cloning the Repository and moving to the project level